 - 1996-2001 St. Edward Church (Dana Point, CA)

 Summary of Abuse Allegations against John Peter Lenihan:

-Father John Peter Lenihan grew up in Ireland and was ordained in Los Angeles in 1969.
-According to media reports, in 1991, after being named in a civil lawsuit, Father Lenihan admitted to having sexual contact with a 15-year-old girl on multiple occasions during the summer of 1978.
+Father John Peter Lenihan was ordained a priest in 1969, who served in the Diocese of Orange.
+According to media reports, in 1991, after being named in a civil lawsuit, he admitted to having sexual contact with a 15-year-old girl on multiple occasions during the summer of 1978.
 He was 32 at the time.
 In 1978, the step-father of the victim, wrote a letter to the Archdiocese of Los Angeles and the Diocese of Orange warning them of Father Lenihan’s conduct with his stepdaughter.

 The church paid $25,000 to settle her lawsuit.
 He said that church officials knew of his conduct but still assigned him to St. Boniface in Anaheim.
 Again, he was allowed to continue to work in the Diocese of Orange.